-- Room pressure and temperature: Room temperature is suggested to be kept at a user agreed value when occupied and not exceed 28°C (adjustable) when unoccupied to maintain a min. flow set point for VAV boxes, unless specified otherwise.
+- Room pressure and temperature: Room temperature is suggested to be kept at a user agreed value when occupied and not exceed 28°C (adjustable) when unoccupied to maintain a minimum. flow set point for VAV boxes, unless specified otherwise.
 No space heating for winter.
 Relative humidity below 70% unless specified otherwise. - Air change: Provide a user agreed minimum air change rate for occupied periods, and a user agreed reduced amount during unoccupied periods.
-Recirculation of air is allowed unless otherwise specified. - General timer control: Controls for teaching facilities shall follows classroom schedule as per ARO, and all other areas shall follow CMO schedule.
+Recirculation of air is allowed unless otherwise specified. - General timer control: Controls for teaching facilities shall follows classroom schedule as per Academic Registry Office (ARO), and all other areas shall follow Campus Management Office (CMO) schedule.
 Overwrite function shall be provided with the local zone occupancy controls below. - Local occupancy control for specified zones: When there is no occupancy detected at a certain zone, the zone's VAV box will be adjusted so that the damper position will reduce the airflow rate to an agreed minimum.
 Once occupancy is detected, the damper will revert back to 100% open.
-Zoning allocation shall be agreed with building users. - Window interlock: Provide a window contact system that will interface with cooling and ventilation system.
+Zoning allocation shall be agreed with building users.

+• Window interlock: Provide a window contact system that will interface with cooling and ventilation systems.
 For inner zones, set back temperature to 28°C. For small rooms, cooling will be switched off and fan speed set to the minimum.

-Lighting Equipment
+Artificial Lighting Equipment Efficiency

-- Lighting power density: The total lighting power shall follow the latest edition of Building Energy Code (BEC) or CIBSE standards whichever is more stringent. - Task lighting provision: Task lighting, coupled with occupancy sensor, to be installed in addition to room lighting. - Switch & sensor provision: On/off switch, dimming switch and occupancy / motion sensor should be provided.
+- Lighting power density: The total lighting power shall follow the latest edition of Building Energy Code (BEC) or Chartered Institution of Building Services Engineers (CIBSE) standards whichever is more stringent. - Task lighting provision: Task lighting, coupled with occupancy sensor, to be installed in addition to room lighting. - Switch and sensor provision: On / off switch, dimming switch and occupancy / motion sensor should be provided.
 Daylight dimmers with at least 10 stages of dimming to match daylight levels to be provided for labs, lift lobby, staircase and toilets with glazed windows.